Find a professional editor in your field or genre, or in your language, with our Editors Directory.

 Format

 The exam is on-screen.
-This means candidates use digital files on a computer to answers the LANGUAGE and KNOWLEDGE questions and to perform the practical copyediting exercise in the MANUSCRIPT part.
+This means candidates use digital files on a computer to answer the LANGUAGE and KNOWLEDGE questions and to perform the practical copyediting exercise in the MANUSCRIPT part.

 The LANGUAGE and KNOWLEDGE parts use Adobe Acrobat PDF files.
 The MANUSCRIPT part uses MS Word files.
 The exam does not test proficiency in Word or PDF, but candidates must have basic technology skills such as the ability to work on-screen and to open, save and close documents.
 (This is standard A3.2 of the IPEd standards for editing practice.)